IlIIIIIIlI/NexusSale-NestJS/README.md

 ## Technology Stack

-NexusSale leverages a carefully selected stack of cutting-edge technologies:
+NexusSale is powered with stack of cutting-edge technologies:

 1. **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
 Chosen for its modular architecture, dependency injection, and TypeScript support, enabling clean, maintainable code.